 If you aren't sure which theme is best for you, be sure to read my article: Choosing the Right WordPress Premium Theme

 Mobile | Responsive Plugins:

 With each passing day, more mobile users are visiting your site.
-If you are reading this article that tells me you need to get on the shtick!
+So if you are reading this article, that tells me you need to get on the shtick.

-Look at your server statistics/logs to see what platforms are hitting your site — you may be surprised at the number that are not on desktops!
+Look at your server statistics/logs to see what platforms are hitting your site — you may be surprised at the number that is not on desktops.
 Then go test your site here: MobileTest.me

 At your service,